jorisfalter/weekendaway/README.md

 ## How To Launch

-Node matcher.js
+Node matcher.js starts the matching engine

+## FlightAware

+this repo uses flightaware data > replaced with the Schiphol API

-## Schiphol Landings
+# Schiphol Landings

 This Repo now also includes the Schiphol Landings Dash

-## FlightAware

-this repo uses flightaware data
+loads from schiphol_api.js on fly.io (see Dockerfile) and schiphol_arrivals.html